 Creating key quorums

-To use quorum approvals, you must first create your P-256 keypairs first, then register them with Privy alongside a quorum threshold.
+To use quorum approvals, you must first generate a P-256 keypair, then register them with Privy alongside an authorization threshold.
 You can create a keypair with the following command:

-After you have generated your keypairs, register them with Privy via the Dashboard or REST API and save the id
+After you have generated your keypairs, register them with Privy via the Dashboard or REST API, and make sure to save the id

 for future use.

-Once you have generated a P-256 keypair, you can register the public key for the keypair with Privy by making a POST
+Register the public key of the keypair with Privy by making a POST

 request to: